AgoraIO/Agora-Extensions/VideoCapture/Android/README.md

 AgoraPreprocessor preProcessor = (AgoraPreprocessor) videoManager.getPreprocessor();
 ```

-Method `initPreprocessor()` is called when the video channel is initialized.
-When a frame capture is completed, it will be passed into `onPreProcessFrame()` in the format of a VideoCaptureFrame along with some important information in it.
+Method `initPreprocessor()` is called at the beginning of the initialization of video channels.
+Once a frame capture is completed, it will be passed into `onPreProcessFrame()` as a VideoCaptureFrame instance.

-Also, because the video channel is actually an OpenGL thread, a channel context is given for processing images and also releasing the pre-processor.
+Also, because the video channel is actually an OpenGL thread, a channel context is given for processing and pre-processor releasing.
+A channel context contains OpenGL context, Android context, frame drawer and so on.

-The image processing can be paused at any time using `enablePreProcess()`, but what is actually doing when it is paused / resumed should be implemented according to the users' needs.
+The pre processor can be paused at any time using `enablePreProcess()`, but what is actually doing when paused / resumed should be implemented to the users' needs.